DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ENCRYPTION/Encryption-decryption.md

 ## Encryption keys

 The following options are supported:
 - **Azure Storage SAS URL** - Private key, Public key, Receiver’s public key use Azure Storage SAS URL with read only access stored in the keyvault secrets.
 The SAS url points to the file and includes the token to access it.
+Step 1 required
 - **Azure Secrets** - Secrets in Azure containing base 64 encoded data of the actual keys into D365 key vault.
 These secrets will then be pulled into FinOps as base64, and decoded before being used for encryption/decryption purposes.
+Step 1 required
+- **String in FinOps** - Store key values as string within FinOps DXC Encryption parameters form.
+Step 1 not required

 ## Step 1 - Setup Secrets in Key vault parameters
 Setup the following as **Secrets** in **Key vault parameters** for the encryption/decryption: